 She has received two Hackney National Literary Awards, the Outrider Press Grand Prize, and the Westmoreland Award, among others.
 Her poems have appeared in literary journals such as Clackamas Literary Review, Floating Bridge Press, Rock & Sling, Mobius, Main Street Rag, and American Writer’s Review.
 Edstrom’s work has received nominations for a Pushcart Prize and the Washington State Book Award.

 Three of her poems have been read by Garrison Keillor on The Writer’s Almanac and a poem was featured in American Life in Poetry.
 In 2016 Edstrom’s career in nursing and her poetic passion coalesced when one of her poems appeared in Poems in the Waiting Room, a publication furnished to hospitals and doctors’ offices in New Zealand.
 Her poetry has been translated into Braille, and has been adapted to dance by the Bellingham Repertory Dance Company.
 The natural beauty of Whidbey Island, where she lives with her husband, inspires much of her work.

-A new collection of poems was released by Cyberwit, India, February 2020.
+Almanac of Quiet Days, a collection of ekphrastic poetry, was released by Cyberwit, India, 2021

 A new collection of poems, The Lesson of Plums, was released by MoonPath Press, September, 2020.